talhasch/gaiator/README.md

 ### Usage

-`gaiator --pk APPPRIVATEKEY --if /path/to/input/file.json --of /path/to/output/file.json`
+`gaiator --pk APPPRIVATEKEY --if /path/to/input/file.json --of /path/to/output/file.json --cc 2`

 ### Input file template